Ask yourself this: do I collect or use personal data for non-personal / non-household activities in relation to my website?

 The latter is the UK’s implementing legislation for the former.
 The consolidated version of the UK regulations is not available on the legislation.gov.uk website and the text of the relevant Regulation (No 6) has been updated since 2003 – so use with care.

-New legislation on cookies is currently going through the EU legislative process, but this is not expected to become law until 2020 at the earliest.
+New legislation on cookies is currently going through the EU legislative process.

 After you have downloaded the policy, you will need to open it in your word processing software for editing.